North Atlantic Council

 The North Atlantic Council is the principal political decision-making body within NATO.
 It oversees the political and military process relating to security issues affecting the whole Alliance.
 It brings together representatives of each member country to discuss policy or operational questions requiring collective decisions, providing a forum for wide-ranging consultation between members on all issues affecting their peace and security.

-- The North Atlantic Council (NAC) is the principal political decision-making body within NATO and is the ultimate authority at the head of a network of committees.
+- The North Atlantic Council (Council or NAC) is the principal political decision-making body within NATO and is the ultimate authority at the head of a network of committees.

-- NAC discussions and decisions cover all aspects of the Organization's activities and are often based on reports and recommendations prepared by subordinate committees, at the Council's request.
+- Council discussions and decisions cover all aspects of the Organization's activities and are often based on reports and recommendations prepared by subordinate committees, at the Council's request.